hitchdev/hitchstory/docs/why-not/gherkin.rst

       And I have deposited 1$
       When I press the coffee button
       Then I should be served a coffee

 Hitch scenarios, by contrast, emphasizes the following values:

+* Ease of use and maintenance by developers first.
 * The screenplay principle.
 * Terse, DRY code.
-* The *generation* of documentation for customer collaboration and stakeholders input.
+* The generation of documentation for customer collaboration and stakeholders input from specifications.

 Equivalent scenarios: